 Should you get a certification or a designation?

 Earlier in your career, certifications are probably more valuable — in terms of cost-benefit.
 They’re faster and easier to get and will help you launch your career faster.
 Later in your career, it’s worth it to get any designation that you can.
 Your designations will distinguish you from other real estate professionals who have similar backgrounds and career wins.

 Conclusion: Should you invest in real estate designations?

 No one designation is a path for every real estate professional.
-And, for these designations to have a positive effect on closings, real estate professionals need to effectively leverage it within their marketing — and properly use the resources offered.
+And, for these designations to positively affect closings, real estate professionals need to effectively leverage them within their marketing — and properly use the resources offered.

-Largely, these designations are for those who are already within the real estate field and who want to get an edge on the competition.
-But these designations can also directly help you, with additional resources and networking opportunities.
+Largely, these designations are for those already within the real estate field and want to get an edge on the competition.
+But these designations can also help you with additional resources and networking opportunities.

 As you start your real estate career, consider whether you want to be working toward these designations — or toward certifications.
 By charting out your goals, you can reach them faster.

 This is the most widely recognized buyer’s agent designation.
-With low costs and time commitments, it provides a good return on your investment.
+Low costs and time commitments provide a good return on your investment.
 At the same time, you shouldn’t look to it to completely establish your career.
-It’s a “good to have” designation, not one that will change your career outlook.

 Would You Like To Partner With Me?